Skip to main content

 Sustainability Strategies

 Sustainable financing and funding models are especially important for rural health promotion and disease prevention programs.
 Because health promotion and disease prevention strategies support improvements in population health outcomes, one sustainability strategy is to create or identify funding models that support improvements in population health.
 These include value-based and/or alternative payment models.
-Alternative payment models change the care is paid for and delivered by focusing on improved quality, costs, and health outcomes.
+Alternative payment models change how care is paid for and delivered by focusing on improved quality, costs, and health outcomes.
 Rural communities should also consider developing a financial plan that identifies how to bill for services provided through the health promotion/disease prevention programs.

 Other strategies for achieving sustainability include: